collin-pereira/task-manager/README.md

     - data validation and data sanitization
 - Creating a API and setting endpoints to Create tasks and read a single or multiple tasks
 - Integrating Async await to solve issues caused by promise chaining
+- Express routers is useed to organise routing and create seperate routing files